StreetScout

 Where is St Clair (Penrith - NSW)?

-St Clair (Penrith - NSW) is a suburb of New South Wales, Australia.
+St Clair (Penrith - NSW) is a suburb of New South Wales, Australia, in the Penrith local government area.

 What is the population of St Clair (Penrith - NSW)?